leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 ## Examples using Fairbanks, Alaska climate

-In the examples below, I use SNAP's 2-km resolution downscaled CRU 3.2 temperature and precipitation data for Fairbanks, Alaska to demonstrate the use of the `DT` package for data tables and the `sparkline` package for in-line graphs as well as integration of sparkline in-line graphs into data tables.
+In the examples below, I use SNAP's 2-km resolution downscaled CRU 3.2 temperature and precipitation data for Fairbanks, Alaska to demonstrate the use of the [DT](http://rstudio.github.io/DT/) package for data tables and the [sparkline](https://github.com/htmlwidgets/sparkline) package for inline graphs as well as integration of inline graphs into data tables.
-These packages make use of the `htmlwidgets` package and are interfaces to the jQuery plugins DataTables and Sparklines.
+These packages make use of the [htmlwidgets](http://www.htmlwidgets.org/index.html) package and are interfaces to the jQuery plugins [dataTables](https://datatables.net/) and [sparkline](http://omnipotent.net/jquery.sparkline/#s-about).

 First, load data and required packages.
 I store the temperature range over all months and years for later use.